-Regularly 'smallish' optional activities and these also will be covered by this spending money.
+Regularly 'smallish' optional activities also arise costing under 20 USD, and these also will be covered by this spending money.
 Alternatively some clients like to buy a T-shirt at Livingstone of one of the many activities you might try or a DVD of 'the big day out'- white water rafting or gorge swinging.
-Vic Falls is also one of the places where the local restaurants offer huge variety and after weeks on the road are too tempting to miss, not to mention the nightclub and casino

 Tipping: You may like to consider tips for good service, particularly at some of the big highlights such as after the Okavango Delta for example.
 You may find that you may like to organise this as a group or individually.
 If eating out in restaurants, a 10% tip is a good guide to follow.